 Centre to launch new EV testing facility in Bengaluru on Thursday

-In a strategic move to expand electric vehicle (EV) battery and charger testing in South India, the Union government on Wednesday said it will launch a new testing facility in Bengaluru, Karnataka.
+New Delhi: In a strategic move to expand electric vehicle (EV) battery and charger testing in South India, the Union government on Wednesday said it...

 New Delhi: In a strategic move to expand electric vehicle (EV) battery and charger testing in South India, the Union government on Wednesday said it will launch a new testing facility in Bengaluru, Karnataka.